-Yes, the Qulliq Energy Corporation has backup with 13 communities and the Qulliq Energy Corporation is in the progress of working to update all of the communities we serve within Nunavut.
+Yes, the QEC has backup with 13 communities and the Qulliq Energy Corporation is in a work in progress of updating all of the communities we serve within Nunavut.
 Thank you, Mr. Speaker.

 Speaker: Your second and final supplementary, Ms. Brewster.